MSACL: Multi-Step Actor-Critic Learning with Lyapunov Certificates for Exponentially Stabilizing Control: Learning Policy with Exponential Stability Constraints

-By integrating the loss functions for the soft Q-network $Q_\theta$, the Lyapunov network $V_\psi$, the policy network $\pi_\phi$, and the temperature coefficient $\alpha$, we iteratively update the parameters within an actor-critic framework using the Adam optimizer \cite{kingma2014adam}.
-The complete algorithmic procedure is summarized in Algorithm \ref{msacl}, and the overall flowchart is illustrated in Fig. \ref{flow_diagram}.
+By integrating the loss functions for the soft Q-network $Q_\theta$, Lyapunov network $V_\psi$, policy network $\pi_\phi$, and temperature coefficient $\alpha$, we iteratively update these parameters within an actor-critic framework.
+The complete procedure is summarized in Algorithm \ref{msacl} with flowchart illustrated in Fig. \ref{flow_diagram}.

-\begin{remark} In the flowchart of Algorithm \ref{msacl}, we incorporate two implementation refinements.
-Specifically, regarding footnote 1: for the soft Q-loss function (\ref{loss_softQ}), we replace the target value $Q_{\bar{\theta}}$ with $\min\{Q_{\bar{\theta}_1}, Q_{\bar{\theta}_2}\}$ to mitigate overestimation bias, as noted in Remark \ref{remark1}.
-Regarding footnote 2: we implement delayed updates for both the policy network $\pi_\phi$ and the temperature coefficient $\alpha$.
-However, within each delayed update cycle, we perform $d$ consecutive updates for these parameters as a ``delayed update compensation'' mechanism to ensure adequate policy improvement.
-These techniques are adapted from the \verb|cleanrl| framework \cite{huang2022cleanrl}, and our experiments demonstrate that integrating these refinements significantly enhances overall performance and training stability. \end{remark}
+\begin{remark} Algorithm \ref{msacl} incorporates two implementation refinements.
+First, for the soft Q-loss (\ref{loss_softQ}), we replace $Q_{\theta}$ with $\min\{Q_{\theta_1}, Q_{\theta_2}\}$ to mitigate overestimation bias.
+Second, we implement delayed updates for both policy $\pi_\phi$ and temperature $\alpha$, performing $d$ consecutive updates within each delayed cycle to ensure sufficient policy improvement.
+These techniques, adapted from the \verb|cleanrl| framework \cite{huang2022cleanrl}, improve training stability and performance. \end{remark}